Aruncsula/Aruncsula/README.md

-### Hi there 👋
+### Hello there 👋!
+My name is Arun and I am always curious to know how things work under the hood.

+ 🔭 I’m currently working on my graduate program in ECE.
+ 🌱 I’m currently learning C++, Wireless communications and FreeRTOS.
+ 👯 I’m looking to collaborate on open source safety critical and intelligent embedded systems projects.
+ 🤔 I’m looking for help with realtime-embedded system development.
+ 💬 Ask me about debugging and best embedded systems resources

+ 😄 Pronouns: Hoo-man
+ ⚡ Fun fact: I read more non-fiction books.
 <!--
 **Aruncsula/Aruncsula** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++ and FreeRTOS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Safety Critical Intelligent Embedded systems
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Debugging and Best Embedded systems Resources
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns: Hoo-man
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I support both Realmadrid & Barcelona -->
--->